fsouza/autoflake8/README.md

                         remove all duplicate keys in objects --remove-unused-variables
                         remove unused variables
+  --keep-pass-statements
+                        keep all `pass` statements --keep-pass-after-docstring
-  --version             show program's version number and exit -v, --verbose         print more verbose logs (you can repeat `-v` to make it more verbose) --exit-zero-even-if-changed
+                        keep `pass` statements after a newline ending on """ --version             show program's version number and exit -v, --verbose         print more verbose logs (you can repeat `-v` to make it more verbose) --exit-zero-even-if-changed